-Uses that do not fall within the Permitted Use Classes or Discretionary Use Classes set out in the appropriate Use Zone Tables in Schedule C, shall not be permitted in that Use Zone.
+Uses that do not fall within the Permitted Use Classes or discretionary Use Classes set out in the appropriate Use Zone Tables in Schedule C, shall not be permitted in that Use Zone.

-SCHEDULE A
+SCHEDULE A - DEFINITIONS

-DEFINITIONS

-ACCESS: A way, intended for use by vehicles, pedestrians or animals as a means of going from a road, street or highway to land adjacent to it.
+"ACCESS" means a way, intended for use by vehicles, pedestrians or animals as a means of going from a road, street or highway to land adjacent to it.

+"ACCESSORY BUILDING" includes:
-ACCESSORY BUILDING: A detached subordinate building not used for human habitation, located on the same lot as the main building structure or use to which it is accessory, the use of which is naturally or customarily incidental and complementary to the main use of the building, land or structure, and shall include:

-- (a) in the case of residential uses: domestic garages, carports, ramps, sheds, swimming pools, greenhouses, cold frames, fuel sheds, vegetable storage cellars, shelters for domestic pets, or radio and television antennae; - (b) in the case of commercial uses: workshops or garages; - (c) in the case of industrial uses: garages, offices, raised ramps and docks.
+- i. a detached subordinate building not used as a dwelling, located on the same lot as the main building structure to which it is accessory which has a use that is customarily incidental and complementary to the main use of the building or land, - ii. for the case of residential uses, domestic garages, carports, ramps, sheds, swimming pools, greenhouses, cold frames, fuel sheds, vegetable storage cellars, shelters for domestic pets, or radio and television antennae, - iii.
+For commercial uses: workshops or garages. - iv.
+In the case of industrial uses: garages, offices, raised ramps and docks.